twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 #### Pre-deployment Steps

-Step 1: From the root directory of your copy of the source code, change into `public/resources` and rename `.env.example` to `.env`.
+1. From the root directory of your copy of the source code, change into `public/resources` and rename `.env.example` to `.env`.

 ```
 cd public/resources && mv .env.example .env
 ```

-Step 2: Open `.env` with your text editor and modify TWILIO_WORKSPACE_SID with your Flex Task Assignment SID.
+2. Open `.env` with your text editor and modify TWILIO_WORKSPACE_SID with your Flex Task Assignment SID.

 ```
 TWILIO_WORKSPACE_SID=WSxxxxxxxxxxxxxxxxxxxxxx`
 ```

-To deploy your Callback and Voicemail functions and assets, run the following:
+3. To deploy your Callback and Voicemail functions and assets, run the following:

 ```
-resources $ twilio serverless:deploy --assets
+$ twilio serverless:deploy --assets

-# Example Output
+## Example Output
 Deploying functions & assets to the Twilio Runtime
 Env Variables
 ⠇ Creating 4 Functions